Vicente Ferreira Pastinha: Capoeira Angola center

 During the 1930s, traditional Bahian capoeira became known as capoeira de Angola, opposing Bimba's capoeira Regional.
 A group of old mestres held regular rodas in Gengibirra area, in black neighbourhood Liberdade, to preserve traditional style.
 Rodas was led by Mestre Amorzinho, a civil guard who offered protection from police harassment.
 According to Mestre Noronha, it was the first center for Capoeira Angola, founded by 22 mestres.

-Accourding to Pastinha's account, one of his top students, Aberrê, visited Gengibirra and impressed the mestres there with skills, so they ask him for teacher.
+According to Pastinha's account, one of his top students, Aberrê, visited Gengibirra and impressed the mestres there with skills, so they ask him for teacher.
 Pastinha eventually visited them on 23 February 1941:

 To my surprise, Mr. Amorzinho, the owner of that capoeira, extended his hand to me and remarked, "I've wanted to pass on this capoeira for you to teach for quite some time."
 I attempted to decline with an apology, but Mr. Antonio Maré intervened, asserting, "There's no escaping it, Pastinha, you are the one who will be in charge of this."

 In his memoirs, Noronha offered a slightly different version of the episode, suggesting that it was only after Amorzinho's death that the other mestres decided to pass the leadership to Pastinha.
 However, in 1941 Pastinha founded the Centro Esportivo de Capoeira Angola, located at the Pelourinho.

 Like Bimba, Pastinha formalized capoeira practice by establishing structured classes within a dedicated "academy".
 Students were required to wear uniforms during both training sessions and exhibitions.
 The uniform designs evolved over time, drawing clear inspiration from sports jerseys.
 From about 1950, Pastinha adopted the colors of his favorite soccer club, Ypiranga, yellow and black, which became the hallmarks of the Angola style he taught.
 His goal of imparting knowledge to the 'next generation' of mestres also led to the establishment of hierarchical structures within capoeira.

 I practice the true capoeira Angola and in my school they learn to be sincere and just.
 That is the Angola law.
 I inherited it from my grandfather.
 It is the law of loyalty.
 The capoeira Angola that I learned - I did not change it here in my school… When my students go on they go on to know about everything.
 They know; this is fight, this is cunning.
 We must be calm.
 It is not an offensive fight. capoeira waits (…).
 The good capoeirista must know how to sing, play capoeira and the instruments of capoeira.

 Pastinha participated with the Brazilian delegation of the "First International Festival de Artes Negras" in Dakar, Senegal (1966), bringing with him João Grande, Gato Preto, Gildo Alfinete, Roberto Satanás and Camafeu de Oxossi.